Iowa Lakeside Lab

 institutions of higher learning; check with your Registrar for

 applicablity and procedures.
 Tuition estimated based on University

 This course is participatory and experiential by design-excavation

 and mapping notes as well as recordation of general observations

 while digging will be required.
 Excavation and lab processing

 forms will also be completed by course participants.
+Each participant will also create an annotated bibliography based on reading material available at the lab.
 No formal

 tests or writing assignments are required beyond the field notebooks.